fbk-most/civic-digital-twins/docs/design/dd-000-engine.md

 evaluation strategy transforms a tree to a Python function using NumPy calls and uses [Numba](https://github.com/numba/numba) to [JIT-compile](https://en.wikipedia.org/wiki/Just-in-time_compilation) these functions to efficient code.
-Using Numba is more efficient when the same model is evaluated multiple times.
+Using Numba should be more efficient when the same model is evaluated multiple times.

 **NumPy Postprocessing Filters.** It is possible to attach a NumPy